sveronneau/gcp/gke/README.md

 # gcp/gke
 Terraform script sample to deploy a 3 node cluster (latest version available) in 1 zone

-scripts uses a GCP service account and a account.json file
+Scripts uses a GCP service account and a JSON file with your account token.